utubo/vim-hlpairs/README.md

 ### `g:hlpairs`

-- `delay` The delay millisecond to hilight.
+- `delay` The delay milliseconds to highlight.
-- `limit` Limit number of rows to search.
+- `limit` Limit number of lines to search.
 - `skip` See `:help searchpair()`
 - `filetype` parentheses for file types.